 Rwanda

-MOMENTUM works with the Government of Rwanda to help women access high-quality family planning services and maternity and surgical care.
-Together, we also strengthen the availability of health data and our partners’ ability to use it.
+We partner with the Government of Rwanda to help women access high-quality family planning, maternal health care, and surgical care.
+Together with our partners, we also strengthen the availability and use of health data.

 Liz Eddy/MCSP

-MOMENTUM partners with the Government of Rwanda in all five of the country’s provinces by helping women access high-quality care for voluntary family planning and maternal health.
+Two MOMENTUM projects—Country and Global Leadership and Safe Surgery in Family Planning and Obstetrics—partner with the Government of Rwanda in all of the country’s provinces to help women access high-quality care for voluntary family planning and maternal health.

 LEARN MORE ABOUT OUR PROGRAMS IN EAST AFRICA

-MOMENTUM Country and Global Leadership collaborates with the Rwandan Ministry of Health, its implementing agency (the Rwanda Biomedical Center), and a local partner (the Health Development Initiative) to develop and implement a plan to broaden the choice of family planning methods available to Rwandans.
-In Bugesera district in the Eastern province and Gicumbi district in the Northern province, we are also exploring innovative human-centered approaches to help women and families better understand their postpartum family planning options.
-Additionally, MOMENTUM engages health facilities, including local faith-based organizations, in enhancing equitable, high-quality access to a full range of family planning methods for women after childbirth in all of these health facilities.
+MOMENTUM Country and Global Leadership collaborates with the Rwandan Ministry of Health, the Rwanda Biomedical Center, and the Health Development Initiative to develop and implement a plan to broaden the choice of family planning methods available to Rwandans.
+In Bugesera and Gicumbi districts, we are also exploring innovative human-centered approaches to help women and families better understand their postpartum family planning options.
+Additionally, MOMENTUM engages health facilities, including local faith-based organizations, in enhancing equitable, high-quality access to a full range of family planning methods for women after childbirth.

-MOMENTUM Safe Surgery in Family Planning and Obstetrics collaborates with the Rwandan Ministry of Health and health facilities in 20 districts across all five provinces to help individuals and couples access the information and services they need to make voluntary and informed family planning decisions at every stage of their lives.
-We also collaborate with the Ministry of Health to train and mentor health care providers at public and faith-based facilities and strengthen their capacity to provide high-quality health care.
-Our collaboration with the Ministry of Health also includes outreach activities to increase access to long-acting reversible contraception and permanent contraceptive methods.
+MOMENTUM Safe Surgery in Family Planning and Obstetrics collaborates with the Rwandan Ministry of Health and health facilities in 20 districts across the country to help individuals and couples access information and services to make voluntary and informed family planning decisions.
+We also collaborate with the Ministry of Health to train and mentor health providers at public and faith-based facilities and strengthen their capacity to provide high-quality care.
+Our collaboration with the Ministry of Health also includes outreach activities to increase access to long-acting reversible contraceptives and permanent contraceptive methods.

 Yagazie Emezi/Getty Images/Images of Empowerment